Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/latymer-upper-school--11-plus--maths--2020--sample-paper-2_pr_prpcc.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-Mr Humberstone’s maths class has $26$ pupils.
+Mr Humberstone's maths class has $26$ pupils.
 There are $8$ more girls than there are boys.
 How many girls are there?

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>Mr Humberstone’s maths class has $26$ pupils.
+<pre class='language-latex'><code class='language-latex'>Mr Humberstone's maths class has $26$ pupils.
 There are $8$ more girls than there are boys.
 How many girls are there?
 </code></pre>
 </div>